playfulprogramming/playfulprogramming/content/LayZee/posts/presenters-with-angular-2l7l/index.md

 }
 ```

-<figcaption>Listing 8.
-Heroes: Presentational component delegating UI property and event handler to its presenter.</figcaption>
+> Listing 8.
+Heroes: Presentational component delegating UI property and event handler to its presenter.

 As seen in Listing 8, the heroes component creates a `nameControl` getter that delegates to the presenter.
 It also forwards control from its `addHero` event handler to the presenter's `addHero` method.[](https://bit.ly/39cqbxa)